DataDog/integrations-core/oom_kill/README.md

 ## Overview

-This check monitors the kernel OOM kill process through the Datadog Agent.
-It also depends on Live Processes and the System Probe.
+This check monitors the kernel OOM kill process through the Datadog Agent and the System Probe.

 ## Setup